acrossreport/acr-designer/README.md

 # ACR Designer
 ACR Designer is a WYSIWYG report designer for the __ACR (Across Report Renderer)__ engine.
 It enables pixel-perfect, printer-independent report design.
-Built with Avalonia UI — runs natively on Windows.
+Built with Avalonia UI — runs natively on Windows and macOS.

 ## Download
 Go to the __Releases__ page and download the package for your platform.